 The PIHP maintains a computerized tracking system of all level of care evaluations with their annual reevaluation due date.
 The data is reviewed monthly by the PIHP.
-The Tailored Care Manager or Care Coordinator is notified if the evaluation is received outside the approved timeline.
+The care coordinator / Care Manager is notified if the evaluation is received outside the approved timeline.